 In a previous post I emphasized the importance of the synagogue that was found at Andriace (a port visited by Paul).
 In the remains of the synagogue a number of marble plaques were found.
 The excavator believes that the synagogue was located in the upper floor of the building and that the inscriptions/plaques fell from that floor to where they were found (commentary/data from the museum in Antalya).

 This is one of several inscriptions/plaques that were found in the synagogue.
 It measures 2.9 x 1.4 ft.
 (87 x 44 cm.).
 Note in the main panel the seven branch candelabrum (menorah) that is standing upon a tripod (two legs are visible)—these are typical symbols of Judaism during this period (compare the capital found at Capernaum in Israel).
 On the lower right is a shofar (ram’s horn) and to the lower left an etrog and a lulav (symbols associated with the feast of Succoth [tabernacles]) are visible.
-Some have suggested that the two “curls” just below where the seven branches join the xxx are Torah Scrolls.
-The excavators believe they have discovered a mate to this plaque (with a completion of this inscription, but only partially preserved in its upper portion; see Çevik et al. below).
+Some have suggested that the two “curls” just below where the seven branches join the stem of the lamp are Torah Scrolls.
+The excavators believe they have discovered a mate to this plaque (with a completion of this inscription, but only partly preserved in its upper portion; see Çevik et al. below).

 Note the second, smaller, menorah (seven branch candelabrum), on a tripod and a shofar (ram’s horn) and a lulav (associated with the feast of Succoth) in this upper portion of the larger plaque.
 The excavators believe that a similar, partially preserved, plaque was placed next to this one, and on this mate, this inscription is completed.

 The excavators suggest a translation of the combination of both plaques follows:

 ‘Offering of Makedonios, son of Roman[os], and his [Makedonios’] wife